Secure Your Data for the Quantum Age

 The National Institute for Standards and Technology (NIST) is currently in Round 2 of standardizing post-quantum cryptographic candidates than can withstand quantum computer attacks and are expected to replace currently used public-key cryptosystems.
 Round 3 is expected to begin April, 2020 so keep an eye on this progress.

-So neither quantum computers or standardized quantum-safe cryptographic solutions are currently available, so why should you still be worried now?
+If quantum computers or standardized quantum-safe cryptographic solutions are currently available, why should we worry now?

 As stated above, it takes decades to transition to new solutions.
 For example, look at embedded CPUs in the automotive industry.
 On average it takes over 10 years from beginning the design of a silicon chip to building and testing the car before it is ever sold.
 Once sold, the average life of a car today is between 8 and 10 years.
 This means we need to design CPUs today that will be secure against attacks in 2040 (or approximately 20 years) or there will need to be massive recalls (firmware updates do not solve all issues).